 ii Courts and tribunals

-Parties seeking alternative means for dispute resolution may mutually agree to bring their employment disputes before a DOLE-accredited voluntary arbitrator.
-Voluntary arbitrators have exclusive jurisdiction to hear and decide cases arising from the interpretation or implementation of a collective bargaining agreement (CBA) or a company personnel policy.
+On the other hand, parties seeking alternative means for dispute resolution may mutually agree to bring their employment disputes before DOLE-accredited voluntary arbitrators, who have exclusive jurisdiction to hear and decide cases arising from the interpretation or implementation of a collective bargaining agreement (CBA) or a company personnel policy.

-Decisions of these quasi-judicial entities may be elevated to the Court of Appeals, and decisions by the Court of Appeals may be appealed to the Supreme Court.
+Decisions of the NLRC and the voluntary arbitrators may be elevated to the Court of Appeals, and decisions by the Court of Appeals may be appealed to the Supreme Court.

-The enforcement of Philippine labour law primarily rests with the DOLE.
-The DOLE monitors the enforcement of labour laws daily through its regional offices and attached agencies.
-The Secretary of Labour and Employment, or any of his or her duly authorised representatives, is granted visitorial and enforcement power to access any employer's premises and records, to conduct inspections to monitor compliance with the required labour standards, and to address any labour relations issues.
+The enforcement of Philippine labour law primarily rests with the DOLE, which monitors the enforcement of labour laws through its regional offices and attached agencies.
+The DOLE Secretary, or any of his or her duly authorised representatives, is granted visitorial and enforcement power to access any employer's premises and records, to conduct inspections to monitor compliance with the required labour standards, and to address any labour relations issues.